MicrosoftDocs/winrt-api/windows.devices.lights.effects/lamparraybitmaprequestedeventargs_updatebitmap_191710798.md

 # Windows.Devices.Lights.Effects.LampArrayBitmapRequestedEventArgs.UpdateBitmap

 ## -description
-Sets specified lamp/s indexes according to the caller defined image.
+Sets previously specified lamp/s indexes according to the caller defined image.

 ## -parameters
 ### -param bitmap
 The image form which to update the lamp/s.
-If null, all lamps are to set off/[Black](../windows.ui/colors_black.md)
+If `null`, all lamps are to set off/[Black](../windows.ui/colors_black.md)

 ## -remarks
+Images supplied that are not of the [SuggestedBitmapSize](lamparraybitmapeffect_suggestedbitmapsize.md) will incur a small performance penalty when resizing internally.
 ## -see-also

 ## -examples